TakudzwaMakoni/transaction_engine/README.md

 # Concurrency

-We need to process each transaction serially and in the same order as the file, otherwise the engine could erroneously believe a withdrawal is invalid when because an earlier deposit has not been processed.
+We need to process each transaction serially and in the same order as the file, otherwise the engine could erroneously believe a withdrawal is invalid because an earlier deposit has not been processed yet.

-However, assuming related transactions are kept to a single input file, we should be able to run multiple instances of processing transaction files concurrently, sharing the accounts over each thread, since there would be no confilcting references across files, and the balance once all threads are complete would simply reflect the aggregation of the transactions on the shared accounts.
+However, assuming related transactions are kept to a single input file, we should be able to run multiple instances of processing transaction files concurrently, sharing the accounts over each thread, since there would be no conflicting references across files, and the balance once all threads are complete would simply reflect the aggregation of the transactions on the shared accounts.
 This would behave like a regular current account which may have money coming from one place and going out from another simultaneously.

 Some concurrency tests have been written, they are located in the 'tests' folder.
 To run the concurrency tests: `cargo test --test concurrency` from the root directory.

 I am using tokio for this test file.

 This test may take a while as it processes many larger files.
-To show thevarying orders of completion for each worker, run with the --nocapture flag:
+To show the varying orders of completion for each worker, run with the --nocapture flag:

 `cargo test --nocapture`.

 # Memory usage

-It is inevitable that we must retain facsimiles of processed transactions, because they may be later referenced by dispute/resolve/chargeback.
+It is inevitable that we must retain copies of processed transactions, because they may be later referenced by dispute/resolve/chargeback.

 This adds space complexity O(N).
 My experience with servers in the fintech industry has taught me that modern servers have a lot of memory to handle a large data, some organisations even use a real time database (RTD) which is essentially storing data in RAM persistently and using it as the database for the benefit of faster execution (often done for advanced trading where time of execution is critical).